Active-Animals/Website/docs/ontology/scoping.md

 ## SCOPING

-On our [Introduction](index) page, you can find out more about our use case, model, and how to participate.
+On our [INTRODUCTION](index) page, you can find out more about our use case, model, and how to participate.
 Here we will outline our situation assessment.

 ### Why is it needed?